fxbenard/edd-cross-sell-upsell/readme.txt

 Increase sales and customer retention by Cross-selling and Uselling to your customers

 == Changelog ==

+= 1.1.4 =
+* Fix: Cross-sells/Upsells not showing reports
+* Tweak: Extension settings moved to sub-section

 = 1.1.3 =
-* FIX: XSS vulnerability in query args
+* Fix: XSS vulnerability in query args

 = 1.1.2 =
 * Fix: Default Cross-sell heading was not showing at checkout when their was one trigger download and no per-download cross-sell heading defined